CreadDiscans/ServiceDesigner/TUTORIAL.md

 >> ![AddFunctionProperty](./asset/img/addFunctionProperty.gif)
 >> * As this example, you have to add _name_ and _function_ property at the first step.
 >> * The reason to set the _name_ of element is to call event by it's name.
->> * It's useful when one component has many elements that occur event, so distinguish it by calling name.
+>> * It's useful when one component has many elements that occur event.
+>> * Because you can distinguish each element by calling the name of it.
 > #### 2. _Call and Use Function by Calling onEvent(e)_
 >> * Before calling function at your project, open _design.component.tsx_ file.
 >> * You can check that _DesignedComponent_ class has **onEvenet(e:any)** method.